Alexander-Belyi/Combo/README.md

 ## Updates

+1. Added new parameters to track progress.
-1. Adde support for `.csv` files containing adjacency matrix.
+2. Adde support for `.csv` files containing adjacency matrix.
-2. Added `treat_as_modularity` flag to indicate that we should not calculate modularity matrix and use received edge weights instead.
+3. Added `treat_as_modularity` flag to indicate that we should not calculate modularity matrix and use received edge weights instead.
 This allows users to use __Combo__ to solve general _clique partitioning problem_.

-Combining these two options allows to apply __Combo__ to any custom 'modularity' matrix.
+Combining this option with reading a matrix from csv allows to apply __Combo__ to any custom _modularity_ matrix.

-3. We have a python wrapper around this code available here: [pyCombo](https://github.com/Casyfill/pyCombo).
+4. We have a python wrapper around this code available here: [pyCombo](https://github.com/Casyfill/pyCombo).

 ## Description